Top Benefits of Pea Protein

 Pea Protein for Weight Gain

 If you’re confused, we understand.
-On the one hand, we just told you pea protein has been shown to help people lose weight.
-Now we’re saying it can help people gain weight, too?
+On the one hand, we just told you pea protein has been shown to support weight loss.
+Now we’re saying it can support weight gain, too?

 Turns out these two benefits of pea protein are not mutually exclusive, and pea protein can seamlessly fit into either approach.